 A key benefit of this initiative is the estimated environmental impact reduction that is equivalent to planting 4,000 trees and removing 244 cars off the road.
-Green cover at the Bangalore development center, India

 The IT infrastructure consolidation initiative won the Best Implementation of the Year 2008 from PCQuest (India).